zerog2k/stc_diyclock/README.md

 `PORT=/dev/ttyUSB0 make flash`

 ## use STC-ISP flash tool
-Instead of stcgal, you can use official stc-isp tool, e.g stc-isp-15xx-v6.85I.exe, to flash.
+Instead of stcgal, you could alternatively use the official stc-isp tool, e.g stc-isp-15xx-v6.85I.exe, to flash.
-A windows app, but worked fine for me under mac and linux with wine.
+A windows app, but also works fine for me under mac and linux with wine.
-It can take the .hex or .bin.

 ## clock assumptions
 Some of the code assumes 11.0592 MHz internal RC system clock (set by stc-isp or stcgal).